Universal Algebraic Methods for Constraint Satisfaction Problems: The Rectangularity Theorem

 In late May of 2015 we attended a workshop on ``Open Problems in Universal Algebra,'' at which Libor Barto announced a new theorem that he and Marcin Kozik proved called the ``Rectangularity Theorem.''
 At this meeting Barto gave a detailed overview of the proof~\cite{Barto-shanks}.
 The authors of the present paper then made a concerted effort over many months to fill in the details and produce a complete proof.
 Unfortunately, each attempt uncovered a gap that we were unable to fill.
 Nonetheless, we found a slightly different route to the theorem.
 Our argument is similar to the one presented by Barto in most of its key aspects.
-In particular, we make heavy use of the absorption idea and the Absorption Theorem plays a key role.
+In particular, we make heavy use of absorption and the Absorption Theorem plays a key role.
 However, we were unable to complete the proof without a new ``Linking Lemma'' (Lem.~\ref{lem:Link-2}) that we proved using a general result of Kearnes and Kiss.
+Thus, our argument is similar in spirit to the original, but is (at the time of this writing, to our knowledge) the first complete proof of Barto and Kozik's Rectangularity Theorem to appear in print.
+We hope our presentation sheds addition light on the result.

-Thus, our argument is similar in spirit to the original, but provides alternative evidence that Barto and Kozik's Rectangularity Theorem is correct, and may shed additional light on the result.
-In the next subsection, we prove the Rectangularity Theorem as well as some corollaries that we use later, in Section~\ref{sec:applications}, to demonstrate how the Rectangularity Theorem can be applied to \csp problems.
+In the next subsection, we prove the Rectangularity Theorem and some corollaries that we will apply in Section~\ref{sec:applications}, where we show how to use these results to determine the complexity of certain constraint satisfaction problems.